 The freedom, liberty and human rights of the individual must be protected from the controlling and paternalistic state, and against exploitation from multi-national corporations and businesses.
 It’s business activities that need regulating not people.

 The so called ‘War on Drugs’ never existed.
 The idea that there is or has been a war against drugs is a lie, it’s classic prohibition propaganda.
 There has never been a campaign against drugs.
-Society and governments appreciate the benefits and pleasures derived from drugs.
+Let me explain.
+Society and governments have always appreciated the wide ranging benefits and pleasures derived from drugs.
 Drugs have never been as popular as they are now.
-The overall availability, promotion and use of pharmaceutical and legal highs such as caffeine, alcohol, tobacco and sugar, has never been greater.
+The availability, promotion and use of pharmaceutical and legally approved drugs such as caffeine, alcohol, tobacco and sugar, has never been greater.
 However, prohibition propaganda has resulted in these drugs escaping under the radar of the prohibitionist drug discourse so that they are conveniently excluded and not perceived as drugs.